altescape/wordpress-enable-local-updates/README.md

 wordpress-enable-local-updates
 ==============================

-To enable updates locally on OSX
+To enable updates locally on OSX do the following.
+Complete all steps and change ownership back to you otherwise you won't be able to edit anything.

 ----